mfafinski/mfafinski.github.io/_posts/2018-2-10-Heraclius.md

 Heraclius was destined to have a long afterlife in later Muslim Egypt and Africa - he would be seen in those traditions as a just but flawed ruler.
 His non-binary image was to have a lasting legacy.
 It is worth here to mention the *Kyuo kya Hereḳali* - *The Book of Heraclius* a Swahili epic written in 1728 telling the story of Byzantine-Muslim wars, in which Heraclius emerges as a just, but ultimately defeated emperor.

 ![Heraclius Tapestry.
 Ashmolean Museum](/images/Heraclius_Tapestry.jpg) Heraclius defeating the Persians.
-Tapestry from 8th C. Egypt, Ashmolean Museum
+Tapestry from 8th C. Egypt, Victoria and Albert Museum, London

 The drawing from MS.I.B.18 is a kind of a gift.
 It shows us that binary interpretations might seem to be easier but ultimately might also obscure the multilayered meanings.
 It also stresses the need to view Late Antiquity from a more global, broader, non-Western perspective.
 This might be the only extant 7th C. political caricature that we know of and it was made in Africa, under a Coptic text and could have been influenced by a Jewish text, that survives in Coptic, Greek and Old Church Slavonic manuscripts.
 Global Byzantium if ever there was one.